Are you wondering why do most relationships fail?

 Also, it may refer to not feeling comfortable with the idea that your partner relies on you.

 Attachment anxiety occurs when a person is worried about being rejected or abandoned by his/her romantic partner.
+It often occurs as a result of low self-esteem, although the partner isn’t blameless for causing these feelings.

 #2 – Different Priorities